 \subsection{Darwinian evolution (DE) model}

-Ref.~\cite{Adami}, i.e., the paper that detailed the HD model, also introduced another method to derive the game magnetisation which produced slightly better results as compared to HD model, namely Darwinian evolution~\cite{Adami}.
-The analytical framework for DE model is very similar to HD model except the Hamiltonian is chosen such that it focuses on the energy of a single spin site or player.
+Ref.~\cite{Adami}, i.e., the paper that detailed the HD model, also introduced another method to derive the game magnetization, which produced slightly better results than the HD model, namely Darwinian evolution~\cite{Adami}.
+Here, we also follow the nomenclature of Ref.~\cite{Adami}.
+The name "Darwinian evolution" model is chosen because it refers to the case of a single player seeking the largest payoff without regard to the payoff received by other players in the system, akin to the "winner takes all" character of the Darwinian evolution process in nature.
+Darwinian evolution in nature does not optimize population fitness but maximizes a single individual's fitness within a population.
+DE model adopts this by giving each microstate of the system a probability weightage in the Boltzmann distribution with respect to the payoff of a single player as opposed to the combined payoff we see in the Hamiltonian dynamics model.

+The analytical framework for the DE model is very similar to the HD model, except the Hamiltonian is chosen to focus on the energy of a single spin site or player.
 In this work, we choose the spin site or player in focus to be the one with index $i=1$.
-Starting from Hamiltonian in Eq.~(\ref{eqn:Ham}), we can see that we need to take into picture only two spin sites or two players, i.e., $i=1$ and its nearest neighbour $i=2$ to write the Hamiltonian corresponding to energy of spin site $i=1$.
-This is given by,
+Starting from Hamiltonian in Eq.~(\ref{eqn:Ham}), we can see that we need to take into picture only two spin sites or two players, i.e., $i=1$ and its nearest neighbour $i=2$ to write the Hamiltonian corresponding to the energy of spin site $i=1$.
+It is given by

-While, HD model seeks to find collective minimum energy for all sites (or, maximum payoffs for all players), DE model instead minimises the energy of a single focal spin site or maximises the payoff of a single player.
-Hence magnetisation derived for given two spin site (or two player) system corresponds to minimizing energy (or maximising payoff) of spin site $1$ when considering its interaction with spin site 2.
+While the HD model seeks to find collective minimum energy for all sites (or maximum payoffs for all players), the DE model minimizes the energy of a single focal spin site or maximizes the payoff of a single player.
+Hence magnetization derived for a given two-spin site (or two-player) system corresponds to minimizing energy (or maximizing payoff) of spin site $1$ when considering its interaction with spin site 2.
 The state of $2$-spin system is written as $\ket{x}=\ket{m_1m_2}$.

 Partition function Z for two spin sites (or two players) is given by,

 As, $\bra{m_1m_2}H_1\ket{m_1m_2}=E_{m_1m_2}$,

 For sake of mathematical convenience, we introduce a matrix $K$ with elements defined as $K_{ij}=e^{-\beta E_{ij}}$, or $K= $, via Eq.~(10).
 Thus, partition function $Z$ reduces to,